davestaab/vue-cli3-storybook/README.md

 # Vue cli3 Storybook setup

-This repo is a minimal setup for a vue cli3 project to use Storybook
+This repo is a minimal setup for a vue cli3 project to use Storybook.

+Updated to work with latest @vue/cli-rc.1

 # To run this repo directly